Alejandrina Cox incident: Background

-According to later revelations, right-wing groups including Patria y Libertad and CIA operatives had been planning to discredit Prats as part of a broader strategy to remove obstacles to a military coup.
-Documents suggest these groups conducted psychological studies of Prats' personality to exploit his potential reactions in stressful situations.
+According to later journalistic accounts, right-wing groups, including Patria y Libertad, and CIA operatives had for months been working to discredit Prats as part of a broader effort to strip away the remaining institutional obstacles to a coup.
+Some of these accounts allege that a CIA psychological-warfare specialist, Keith Wheelcock, compiled a profile of Prats' personality specifically to anticipate and exploit his reactions under stress.